henriquedamota/geolocator-nodejs/README.md

 Get Google Maps coordinates by many address from input file and write latitude and longitude of them in output files

 ### Purpose
 * I was faced with lots of addresses and I challenged myself to get a quick resolution to get latitude and longitude coordinates of them.
-This is a simple solution to get this result and work with it as well as you like.
-In my case I copy the columns of output files in a spreadsheet to get my job done.
+This is a simple solution to get this results.
+In my case, I copy the columns of output files in a spreadsheet to get my job done.

 ### Pre requisites